- Home

 One of the most popular reasons for people choosing equity release is to clear an existing mortgage or consolidate debts.

-Of course, it’s not only those with interest-only mortgages that might use their released equity to clear their mortgage.
-A number of people also use it for their repayment mortgage, so they can enter their retirement years mortgage-free, or to consolidate debts, so they don’t have to spend any of their income making monthly debt repayments.
+This may enable them to enter their retirement years mortgage-free, so they don’t have to spend any of their income making monthly debt repayments.

 Equity release calculator